design-automation/mobius-sim-funcs/documentation/poly2d.md

 If A is an empty list, then an empty list is returned.
 If B is an empty list, then the A list is returned.

+The input polygons or polylines are not deleted.

 **Parameters:**
   * *a\_entities:* A list of polyline or polygons, or entities from which polyline or polygons can be extracted.